 ... instead of minimally less animal suffering.

-Another euphemism for animal husbandry is the term "animal welfare".
-A corresponding label and the words "welfare" and "animal" together are supposed to give us a better conscience - but basically nothing changes for the animal itself.
-In reality, there can be no talk of animal welfare if the animals are kept in captivity, exploited and killed - at most "a little less".
-Cruelty to animals„.
+Another euphemism for animal husbandry is the term "animal welfare.
+A corresponding label and the words "welfare" and "animal" are supposed to give us a better conscience - but basically nothing changes for the animal itself.
+In reality, there can be no talk of animal welfare if it is kept in captivity, exploited and killed - at most "a little less". cruelty to animals„.

 21. docking